perceptrons-vnit/perceptrons-Trend_Predication/README.md

 - Making use of this feature of Instagram, a model - instagram_scraper1.py is created.

- The scraper model ( instagram_scraper1.py ) outputs - profile.txt, profiles.csv and datetime.csv.
+ The scraper model ( instagram_scraper1.py ) outputs -`profile.txt `, profiles.csv and datetime.csv.

  This shows us a detailed list of the profile names and the respective time stamps of posts appearing on the feed.